DavidCks/rusty-css/README.md

     // retruns the String Representation of a fields value fn create_value_string(reflect: &dyn Reflect) -> String;

+    // - returns the class name to put into the class attribute
+    // - inserts the style as a class into the style sheet fn as_class(&mut self, document: &Document) -> Result<String, &'static str> ;

+    // retruns the struct as a css class String like so: .StructIdent { property: value }
+    fn as_class_string(&mut self, mut class_name: String) -> Result<String, &'static str>;

+    // returns the struct name
+    fn get_struct_name(&self) -> Result<String, &'static str>;

     // logs the Reflects of the given objects fields to the browser console with wasm_logger fn debug(self) -> Self;
 }